Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 15. After verifying the installation, is possible, you’ll see what you’re installing before you click the third Install button to continue.
 ![](/assets/images/c02/c2.21.png)

-16. It is now time to wait while SQL Server 2014 Express edition installs
+16. It is now time to wait while SQL Server 2014 Express edition installs.
-17. When all features are marked success, If you arrive at the next screen, SQL Server 2014 Express has successfully been is installed.
-Click Next to continue.
+17. When all features are marked success, the system will indicate that SQL Server 2014 Express has successfully been is installed, click Next to continue.
 ![](/assets/images/c02/c2.22.jpg)

 18. When the installation is completed, Now you’ll see the final installation dialog and the link to the installation log file.
-Click on close or finish.
+Click close or finish.

 ## 6. Installing the Crystal Reports Runtime: